 Top Tips When starting Yoni Egg Practices

 - It’s important to buy a high quality egg, from a reputable source such as Tantric Journey, as many sold on the internet are not adequate quality and may crack or chip easily.

 - Most women should start with a medium size egg.
 You may need a bigger egg if you’ve had children, and then progress to a smaller size as the internal muscles strengthen.

-- Women with yoni trauma, such as vaginissm, should start with a small egg and increase the egg size as the yoni opens.
+- Women with yoni with past negative emotions, such as vaginismus, should start with a small egg and increase the egg size as the yoni opens.

 - Warm up the body with sexual energy, massaging the kidneys, breasts and genital area before using the egg.
 Always insert it gently and consciously.
 Part of the practice is giving the yoni a voice and respecting yourself, so if it’s not the right day for practice, don’t do it.

 - You should not use a jade egg if you are pregnant.